Restaurant in Las Caletas, Spain

 El Jardín de la Sal sits beside the old Fuencaliente lighthouse at the southern tip of La Palma, a drive from Santa Cruz along the coast road.
 The lighthouse itself now serves as an information centre for the La Palma marine reserve, which tells you something useful about the sourcing philosophy here: the kitchen works with fish pulled from the same waters the reserve was created to protect.
 Vieja (parrotfish) and red rock fish are the daily staples, species that appear on few menus outside the Canary Islands and whose flavour profiles reward attention rather than spectacle.

 Chef Ilias Maslaris frames these ingredients within a modern take on traditional Canarian cooking — not reinvention for its own sake, but a considered updating of regional technique.
 The setting reinforces the approach: the main dining room is a themed space built around the salt pans that surround the property, those same pans having earned designation as a site of special scientific interest.
-The contrast of ocean blue, volcanic black, and salt-white is not incidental to the meal; it contextualises what you're eating in a way that few restaurant environments manage without feeling forced.
+The contrast of ocean blue, volcanic black, salt-white is not incidental to the meal; it contextualises what you're eating in a way that few restaurant environments manage without feeling forced.

 A café upstairs operates alongside the main restaurant and offers views across the pans toward the sea.
 For a return visit, the upstairs space is worth considering for a lighter, unhurried meal, particularly at lunch when the light over the salt pans is at its most striking.
-The google rating of 4.4 across 2,158 reviews suggests this is not a venue resting on a single wave of opening-night enthusiasm; the consistency implied by that volume and score is a meaningful signal.

 The Drinks Program

-The database does not confirm a formal cocktail program, and inventing one would be a disservice.
-What the setting and concept do suggest is that any drinks offering here should be read through the lens of the Canary Islands' own wine production , La Palma has a legitimate D.O. of its own, with volcanic soils producing wines that are genuinely different from mainland Spanish options.
+The database does not confirm a formal cocktail program, inventing one would be a disservice.
+What the setting and concept do suggest is that any drinks offering here should be read through the lens of the Canary Islands' own wine production, La Palma has a legitimate D.O. of its own, with volcanic soils producing wines that are genuinely different from mainland Spanish options.
 If you are returning to El Jardín de la Sal, the sensible move is to ask specifically what local La Palma wines are available by the glass.
-The pairing of island wines with locally sourced fish is the kind of regional coherence that Bib Gourmand recognition often rewards, and it is the detail most likely to differentiate your second visit from your first.
+The pairing of island wines with locally sourced fish is the kind of regional coherence that Bib Gourmand recognition often rewards, it is the detail most likely to differentiate your second visit from your first.
 Beyond that, a venue at this price point, in this location, is not the place to benchmark a cocktail program against a dedicated bar operation.
 Order what is local and ask what is seasonal.

 Booking and Logistics

 Booking difficulty is rated Easy.
-The location , south of Santa Cruz de La Palma, near Fuencaliente , means you will need a car; this is not a restaurant you walk to or reach by public transport easily.
+The location, south of Santa Cruz de La Palma, near Fuencaliente, means you will need a car; this is not a restaurant you walk to or reach by public transport easily.
 Factor the drive into your planning, particularly if you are eating dinner and returning along the coast road after dark.
 Hours are not confirmed in available data, so contact the venue directly before committing to a schedule.
 No phone number or website is listed in current records; the practical approach is to search the current address (Ctra. la Costa el Faro, 5, 38740 Santa Cruz de La Palma) for the most recent contact details.

 Practical Details